Are Dogs’ Mouths Clean? The Answer

 No!
-Your dog's mouth is not sparkling clean, and it's certainly no fresher than yours.
-In fact, researchers have discovered that there are hundreds of unique bacterial species taking up residence in his saliva.
+Your dog’s mouth is not sparkling clean, and it’s certainly no fresher than yours.
+In fact, researchers have discovered that there are hundreds of bacterial species unique to dogs taking up residence in his saliva.
 Moreover, that same saliva can also be home to various kinds of parasites.

-Specifically, there are about 600 different species of bacteria in your pup's mouth.
+Specifically, there are at least 600 different species of bacteria in your pup’s mouth.
 While that number might sound shocking, consider that humans have even more, clocking in at about 615 different species and counting.

-If those germs are transmitted to you, they can cause a range of medical conditions.
-To stay on the safe side, it's best to stick to snuggles, not kisses!
+If some of those germs are accidentally transmitted to you, they can cause a range of medical conditions.
+To stay on the safe side, it’s best to stick to snuggles, not kisses!

 The Most Prevalent Kinds of Bacteria

-It can also cause plaque and biofilm to build up on your dog's teeth over time, which can lead to dental disease.
-If your dog has any form of dental disease (including mild), this can automatically introduce bacteria into his mouth.
+It can also cause plaque and biofilm to build up on your dog’s teeth over time, which can lead to dental disease.
+If your dog has any form of dental disease (including mild), this can lead to excessive – and harmful – bacteria in his mouth.
 Other factors that help control the amount and kind of bacteria present include: